spanktar/mCollective-Agents/README.markdown

 ## Agents Available ##
 ### APT ###
-**Description:** Various APT related commands to assist in managing a Debian or Ubuntu environment
+**Description:** Various APT related commands to assist in managing a Debian or Ubuntu environment **Note:** In order to use the "unattended" option, you'll need to install the "unattended-upgrades" package.

 ### Spam Assassin ###
 **Description:** Various Spam Assassin related commands